istio/istio.io/content/docs/tasks/traffic-management/ingress/ingress-control/index.md

 If the `EXTERNAL-IP` value is `<none>` (or perpetually `<pending>`), your environment does not provide an external load balancer for the ingress gateway.
 In this case, you can access the gateway using the service's [node port](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).

-Depending on your environment, follow the instructions in one of the following **mutually exclusive** subsections.

-#### Determining the ingress IP and ports when using an external load balancer
+Choose the instructions corresponding to your environment:

+{{< tabset cookie-name="gateway-ip" >}}

+{{< tab name="external load balancer" cookie-value="external-lb" >}}

-Follow these instructions if you have determined that your environment **does have** an external load balancer.
+Follow these instructions if you have determined that your environment has an external load balancer.

 Set the ingress IP and ports: